Steve answers the questions he is asked most about leadership

 • Over-investing in cultivating the organization’s core value:

-Don’t briefly introduce your employees to the company – assign your most experienced and talented managers to Intensely focus on your organization’s core values.
-And keep working on developing culture & values no stop!
+Don’t briefly introduce your employees to the company – assign your most experienced and talented managers to focus intensely on your organization’s core values.
+And keep the frontline developing culture & value, no stop!

-Training every front line person to lead has a powerful effect on morale.
-Do NOT write followers off or give them superficial attention.
-You must embrace the notion that front line workers can lead.
+Training every frontline person to lead has a powerful effect on morale.
+Do not frontline workers off or give them superficial attention.
+You must embrace the notion that front-line workers can lead.

 • Attending to the bottom half, not just the top half: